s10208233/ID_S10208233_LesterCheong_Assg2_website/README.md

 ### CSS - Modal Box
 "Details" button opens up the details of a particular Pokemon to display the stats.
 Using a modal box allows this this application to run on a single page.
 ### Javascript - Autocomplete/Suggestions Search Box
-Users may not get remember or get a Pokemon name spelling correct, this feature is implemented to assist the user in searching for a Pokemon better improving the experience.
-Along with the suggestions, "Enter" or return key has been binded to the "Search" button of the search bar allowing for more intuitive user experience.
+Users may not remember or get a Pokemon name spelling correct on the first try, this feature is implemented to assist the user in searching for a Pokemon better improving the experience.
+Along with the suggestions, "Enter" or return key has been binded to the "Search" button of the search bar which helps give an intuitive user experience.

 ## Credits